Protein Muffins

 Avoid using whey protein isolate or natural whey protein powder, as these two tend to soak up moisture and will yield very dense muffins.

 • Do not overbake the muffins, as they can go from fluffy to dense VERY fast.
-Once the muffins are ‘just’ done on top, remove them from the oven and they will continue to cook as they are cooling down.
+Once they are ‘just’ done on top, remove them from the oven, and they will continue to cook as they cool.

-• If you notice the tops of muffins going brown too soon, cover them with tin foil after the 10 minute mark.
+• If you notice the tops of muffins going brown too soon, cover them with tin foil after the 8-minute mark.

 • Feel free to swap out the chocolate chips for other mix-ins, like blueberries, chopped chocolate, or even some chopped nuts.